-NOTE: All of the tasks described below are staff-level responsibilities.
+NOTE: All the tasks described below are staff-level responsibilities.

 8.1.1.
-Include a recurring notice of the dates and times of upcoming VTHs.
+Include a recurring notice on MOCs’ official sites of the dates and times of upcoming webcast town hall events.
 To increase attendance, you can also add one or two topics -- a maximum of two are recommended.

 8.1.2.
-OR, you can include this recurring instruction on your site: "To see my virtual town hall schedule, register, or log in to www.evoiceamerica.com.
-Click the “My Town Halls” tab to see a list of my scheduled town halls.
-Simply select your preferred VTH time.
-Then, 5 minutes before the designated time, join us!
-To join the VTH, all participants must be a registered eVA user."
+You can include this recurring instruction on your site: "To see my webcast town hall schedule, register, or log in to www.evoiceamerica.com.
+Click the ‘My Town Halls’ tab to see my list of scheduled town halls.
+Simply select your preferred event.
+Then, 15 - 0 minutes before the designated time, join us!
+To join this constituent-only, webcast town hall, all participants must be a registered eVA user."

 8.2.
-Your Staffers Can Use eVA’s Data-Generating, Issue Links to Promote Your VTHs and Generate Constituent Majority Percentages on Those Issues (Before and After Your VTHs): If you want to focus on a current, national issue of interest (e.g., border security, late-term abortion, abolition of the electoral college, Green New Deal, etc.), and if you would like to focus on that issue in your VTH, then you can do so using the standard 10 steps below to create hyperlinks to those issues (if this process is new to you) within your VTH emails or website:
+Your Staffers Can Use eVA’s Data-Generating, Issue Links to Promote Your Town Halls and Generate Constituent Majority Percentages on Those Issues (Before and After Your Town Halls): If you want to focus on a current, national issue of interest (e.g., border security, late-term abortion, abolition of the electoral college, Green New Deal, etc.), and if you would like to focus on that issue in your webcast, then you can do so using the standard 10 steps below to create hyperlinks to those issues (if this process is new to you) within your constituent outreach newsletters, emails or official website:

 Copy, print, and store these simple instructions for future use.